-The Chair is responsible for coordinating and making equitable the teaching loads of the members of the department according to standards (including those governing course releases) administered by the Dean of the FacultyDean of the FacultyVice President for Academic Affairs; the Chair's personal teaching load is reduced in proportion to his/her administrative responsibilities.
+The Chair is responsible for coordinating and making equitable the teaching loads of the members of the department according to standards (including those governing course releases) administered by the Dean of the Faculty/Vice President for Academic Affairs; the Chair's personal teaching load is reduced in proportion to his/her administrative responsibilities.
 The Chair renders guidance and assistance to faculty in every way possible.
-The Chair keeps untenured faculty faculty apprised of their progress through the tenure system through annual letters of evaluation.
-Each year, non-tenured faculty meet with their respective Chairs to discuss the contents of their annual letters of evaluation.
+The Chair keeps untenured faculty apprised of their progress through the tenure system through annual letters of evaluation.
+Each year, nontenured faculty meet with their respective Chairs to discuss the contents of their annual letters of evaluation.
 Continuing part-time faculty shall also receive annual letters of evaluation.
 Tenured members of the department shall normally be evaluated every three years on a schedule determined by the Chair and coordinated with the individual's and the department's sabbatical cycle.
-The Dean of the Faculty-Dean of the Faculty/Vice President for Academic Affairs.

-shall keep a record of tenured faculty members' evaluation cycles, and remind Department Chairs when evaluations are due.
-The annual letters of evaluation shall be transmitted to the individuals concerned and a copy will be sent to the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs's office no later than August 31st following that academic year.
-These evaluations evaluations are to be kept on file in the individual's department and in the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs's office.
-Only the individual, the Chair, and the Dean of the Faculty/Vice President for Academic Affairs's may have access to these evaluations.
+The Dean of the Faculty/Vice President for Academic Affairs shall keep a record of tenured faculty members' evaluation cycles, and remind Department Chairs when evaluations are due.
+The annual letters of evaluation shall be transmitted to the individuals concerned and a copy will be sent to the Dean of the Faculty/Vice President for Academic Affairs' office no later than August 31st following that academic year.
+These evaluations are to be kept on file in the individual's department and in the Dean of the Faculty/Vice President for Academic Affairs' office.
+Only the individual, the Chair, and the Dean of the Faculty/Vice President for Academic Affairs may have access to these evaluations.